 Medshield Medical Scheme supports members with innovation to mitigate the impact of the pandemic

+We launched our benefit options and contributions for 2022, confirming our commitment to a member-centric approach.

-Medshield Medical Scheme is committed to ensuring all members and their dependants receive much-needed quality healthcare.
-Medshield has always ensured that its members are at the forefront of our endeavours.
-Annually we adjust and enhance benefits when it matters the most and continues to provide real value to our members.
+At Medshield Medical Scheme, we are committed to ensuring all members and their dependents receive much-needed quality healthcare.
+We always ensure members are at the forefront of our endeavours.
+Annually we adjust and enhance benefits when it matters the most and continue to provide real value to our members.

 Medshield has refined its product offering for 2022 to address the gaps raised by brokers, and improve the basket of options for membership growth, including the new affordable hospital plan targeted at sportswomen and men, and low-cost benefit options, both subject to approval by the Council for Medical Schemes.

 As a not-for-profit organisation, Medshield’s only form of paying members healthcare claims is through members’ contributions.
-When setting the annual contribution increases, we must estimate what's going to happen in the next year, especially against the Covid-19 backdrop and the requirements it will hold in a case of a 4th or 5th infection wave.
+When setting the annual contribution increases, we must estimate what us going to happen in the next year, especially against the Covid-19 backdrop and the requirements it will hold in a case of a fourth or fifth infection wave.
 There are many unknowns, and we have a duty to ensure we can financially cover our members for the years ahead.
 Medshield does not have a profit motive, does not pay dividends to shareholders, and always passes the benefit to members from surpluses generated.

 Medshield will keep its contribution increases in the medium and long term at a reasonable level as opposed to going with a smaller increase now and clawing it back with huge future contributions.
 When applying a member weighted average contribution increase of 6.3%, we had to consider if we should have a lower increase now, which could result in above 15% increases in the future, or opt for a manageable increase this year and aim for a sustainable single-digit increase next year.